 But here’s another thing I need to tell you – every other boy and girl in your class, in your school, and actually, in the world, is special too.

 Everyone you meet has something very special to share with you.
 The moms and dads of the other boys and girls were sent their own special child, one that may seem “different” than yourself.

 This is how it is supposed to be.

 You see, if we were all made the same, with the same color hair, or body type, or athletic ability, then this world would be a VERY boring place to live.

 This year you will meet many new people that are much different than yourself.
 Some may be taller or shorter than you.
 Some may be thinner or thicker.
 Some may be able to run fast while others excel in school.
 Some may talk different, or walk different, or maybe even laugh different.
 But these differences are what makes them special.

-Instead of trying to change yourself to be more like your friends, my wish is that you share what is so special about Lucy Marie Quantz with others.
+Instead of trying to change yourself to be more like your friends, my wish is that you share what is so special about ________________ with others.
 Share your beautiful smile and goofy laugh.
 Share your compassionate heart and love for others.
 Share your creative ideas and work together with the people in your world to do something really cool.
-Let your tall body with your long arms and legs be used to help others who cannot reach as high or run as far as you can!
+Allow your natural abilities to others who cannot reach as high or run as far as you can!

 In the end, I want you to always remember you are special, but so is everyone else you meet.
 We all have something magical to share, and this year I hope you and your friends take what makes you all special and make something really cool with it!